 This article will look at how CFD trading and spread betting compare to trading on a cryptocurrency exchange, looking at the pros and cons of each.

-I am not including futures trading in this article, as currently, only Bitcoin is available on the futures market.
+I am not including futures trading in this article.
 However, this could be the topic of a future post.

 What’s the difference?

 The major difference between them is ownership.

 When you purchase digital currencies on a cryptocurrency exchange, you store them in a wallet, and you own them.
 Ownership means you have access to all the rights, privileges, and features that holding the coins or tokens bring.

 Whereas if you trade cryptocurrencies as a CFD (Contract for Difference) or spread betting product, you will not own the coins or tokens they represent.
 Therefore, you will not have access to the rights, privileges, or features that actual holders have.

 For example, if you buy Bitcoin on a cryptocurrency exchange, you can use that Bitcoin to pay for goods and services, peer-to-peer transactions or participate in ICOs.
 This is not possible if you have an open position in Bitcoin as a CFD or spread bet.